swiftlang/swift-org-website/server/guides/llvm-sanitizers.md

 There is a [blog post](https://swift.org/blog/tsan-support-on-linux/) outlining the usage of TSAN.

-The short story is to use the swiftc command line options `-sanitize=address` and `-santize=thread` to each respective tool.
+The short story is to use the swiftc command line options `-sanitize=address` and `-sanitize=thread` to each respective tool.

 Also for Swift Package Manager projects you can use `--sanitize` at the command line, e.g.: